 (3) A transfer of a water entitlement under a licence between licensees may be made by the Commission amending the transferring and receiving licences.

+[Clause 29 inserted by No. 49 of 2000 s.
+52.]

 30. Agreements with licensees to take water

 (1) Subject to this Division, the holder of a licence may enter into an agreement with another person (“the third party”) relating to the taking of water under the licence by the third party for a limited period of time.